d2l-ai/d2l-en/chapter_multilayer-perceptrons/kaggle-house-price.md

 One way to address this problem is to measure the discrepancy in the logarithm of the price estimates.
-In fact, this is also the official error metric used by the compeitition to measure the quality of submissions.
+In fact, this is also the official error metric used by the competition to measure the quality of submissions.
 After all, a small value $\delta$ of $\log y - \log \hat{y}$ translates into $e^{-\delta} \leq \frac{\hat{y}}{y} \leq e^\delta$.
 This leads to the following loss function: